solana-developers/solana-cookbook/docs/th/references/name-service.md

 .SOL domains are unique, human-friendly domain names that convert to publicKeys.
 Many wallets use these as another option to send tokens or SOL.
-You can convert .SOL domains to their publicKey with the following:
+You สามารถ convert .SOL domains to their publicKey with the following:

 <SolanaCodeGroup>